-While Lady Bird deeds are used in some states as an estate planning tool, they are not recognized by Ohio law.
+While Lady Bird deeds — also known as an "enhanced life estate deed" — are used in some states as an estate planning tool, they are not recognized by Ohio law.
 Instead, property owners can use a TOD deed to achieve a similar outcome.

 How to Establish a TOD Deed in Ohio